Screenings & Exams

 Explore this Section

-Prostate cancer is the most commonly diagnosed cancer in men.
-Each year, approximately 192,280 new prostate cancers were diagnosed in the United States.
+Prostate cancer is the most common cancer in men.
+There are approximately 192,280 new prostate cancers cases in the U.S. each year.

-Prostate cancer is a malignant tumor of the prostate gland, a walnut-sized organ located in front of a man's rectum and below the bladder.
+Prostate cancer is a malignant tumor of the prostate gland.
+The prostate is a walnut-sized organ located in front of a man's rectum and below the bladder.

 Factors that may increase prostate cancer risk:

-Patient assessments may include a digital rectal exam and a prostate-specific antigen (PSA) blood test.
-While these tests may indicate a problem with the prostate, further testing to detect cancer also may include a transrectal ultrasound and transrectal biopsy.
+To diagnose prostate cancer, a doctor my perform a digital rectal exam and order a prostate-specific antigen (PSA) blood test.
+While these tests may indicate a problem with the prostate, a doctor will order a transrectal ultrasound and transrectal biopsy to confirm.

 Other diagnostic tests may include: